Talk

 Review Pending

 Systems programming languages offer significant speed advantages due to compile-time analyses and optimisations.
-Given that a good number of systems languages are built on the LLVM toolchain, examining how language front-ends like C/C++ (clang), Rust, and others represent code in their compilers’ intermediate compilation passes can unlock a whole new perspective in understanding optimisations that follow.
+Given that a good number of systems languages are built on the LLVM toolchain, examining how language front-ends like C/C++ (clang), Rust, and others represent code in their compilers’ intermediate compilation passes can unlock a whole new perspective in understanding optimisations that follow (and what optmisations can be introduced!).

 In cases where extreme performance is paramount, such as in High-Frequency Trading (HFT) or High-Performance Computing (HPC), writing code in a level lower than the programming language itself will enable you to harness machine- and context-specific optimisations that language front-ends may fail to realise.

-To illustrate this practically, our talk will showcase a hand-optimised grep-like application written directly in LLVM IR.
+To illustrate this practically, our talk will showcase a hand-optimised base64 decoder [tool](https://github.com/MainKt/base64-ll) written directly in LLVM IR that makes use of its SIMD intrinsics.
 We will demonstrate how explicitly leveraging low-level features like SIMD operations can yield significant performance gains over a conventionally compiled version.

 Expected duration: 20 - 22 mins.